 ATMs are available 24/7 at most banks and in shopping centers, airports, grocery stores and convenience stores.

 Most ATMs charge a service fee of $3 or more per transaction and your home bank may impose additional charges.

 For foreign visitors, ask your bank for exact information about using its cards in stateside ATMs.
 The exchange rate is usually as good as you’ll get anywhere.

 Major credit cards are almost universally accepted.
 In fact, it’s next to impossible to rent a car or make phone reservations without one.
 Visa and Mastercard are the most widely accepted.

 Tipping is not optional; only withhold tips in cases of outrageously bad service.

-- Airport & hotel porters $2 per bag, minimum per cart $5
+Airport and hotel porters $2 per bag, minimum $5 per cart.

-- Hotel maids $2 to $4 per night, left under the card provided
+Hotel housekeepers $2 to $5 daily, left under the card provided.

-- Taxi drivers 10% to 15%, rounded up to the next dollar
+Taxi drivers 10 to 15 per cent, rounded up to the next dollar.

-- Valet parking attendants At least $2 when handed back the keys
+Valet parking attendants At least $2 on return of keys.

 Bars 5pm–midnight Sunday to Thursday, to 2am Friday and Saturday